 The Prophet ﷺ said: "Hajj is Arafah."
 (Abu Dawud & Tirmidhi — Sahih)

-To stand on Arafah is to fulfil the very essence of the entire pilgrimage.
+To stand on Arafah is to fulfil the essence of the pilgrimage.
 Without it, there is no Hajj.

 How the Companions Spent the Day of Arafah

-The Companions رضي الله عنهم understood that Yawm Arafah was not merely a ritual — it was an encounter with Allah.
+The Companions رضي الله عنهم treated Yawm Arafah as an encounter with Allah.

 'Umar ibn al-Khattab رضي الله عنه

 When the verse of completion of the Deen was revealed on this day, 'Umar wept.
 The Prophet ﷺ asked him why, and he replied: "Because our religion has now been completed — and nothing is complete except that it begins to diminish."
-'Umar saw in this day not just celebration, but the weight of responsibility.
+'Umar saw the weight of responsibility in this day.

 Ibn 'Abbas رضي الله عنهما

-He was meticulous in teaching people the meanings and virtues of this day.
-He explained the Quranic oaths, the significance of the ten nights, and the inner dimensions of standing at Arafah — transforming the ritual into spiritual understanding for the entire ummah.
+He taught people the meanings and virtues of this day: the Qur'anic oaths, the significance of the ten nights, and the inner dimensions of standing at Arafah.

 'A'ishah رضي الله عنها